nokeeo/donald-pinckney.github.io/books/tensorflow/src/ch1-setup/mac.md

 Type "help", "copyright", "credits" or "license" for more information.
 >>>
 ```
 The Python version should be 3.x.y instead of 2.x.y.
-Once this is confirmed, you can quit Python by entering the code `exit()`.
+Once this is confirmed, quit Python by entering the code `exit()`.

 ## Installing TensorFlow and friends